GR360RY/htpc-ansible/README.md

 ```

 #### Testing and configuring WEB services
-Vagrant box creates private network, with xbmc server available at <b>172.30.30.30</b>.
+Vagrant box is configured to have bridged eth1 interface.
-All the web services can be tested and configured through this address.
+All the web services can be tested and configured through [http://htpc-vm/](http://htpc-vm/)